Vi-lka/birusa-video/README.md

-This is a just for fun and help to some TIM Birusa project
+This is just for fun and to help the TIM Birusa project